realitymod/Manual/en/operating_vehicles.md

 * Vehicles that **fire wire-guided missiles** need to be stationary for about 7 seconds before they can fire their weapon.
 * Switching vehicle-weapons \(ammo type\) will usually cause a delay before you can fire.
 * You can use **Left CTRL+Mouse movement** to freelook when operating most vehicles such as helicopters, jets, jeeps, boats and trucks.
 APCs and IFVs do not have this feature as they use dedicated cameras.
+* On public servers (not in local gamemodes) you can quickly switch to the next available free seat in a vehicle by pressing **F8**.
+* When in a vehicle, you can see the information on the occupied seats in the bottom left of the the HUD.
+It shows only important crew seats as squared markers.
+This includes driver and gunner positions.
+Passenger seats do not have such markers and are shown as a seperate counter.
 ## _Armored Vehicles_ {#armored-vehicles}

 * Tanks and IFVs have separate driver & gunner seats.
 To use the gunner's position a driver or cupola gunner must be present.
 After switching to the gunner seat you must wait 30 seconds before you can aim the cannon.